Cais/opus-primus/readme.txt

 Copyright (c) 2011, Eduardo Tunni (http://www.tipo.net.ar), with Reserved Font Name "Merienda" This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This license is available with a FAQ at: http://scripts.sil.org/OFL

+* Font: Underwood Champion
+Copyright (c) 2009, Vic Fieger (http://www.vicfieger.com/)
+The Vic Fieger fonts are freeware, to be downloaded and used by anyone who wants them for free.
+This license can also be found at this permalink: http://www.fontsquirrel.com/license/Underwood-Champion

 This above may not be construed as overriding any item with a previously written and applied license, stated or not, which will take precedence over anything